Jump to accessibility statement Skip to content

 • Meet our academic requirements (see academic requirement information below)

-• Meet two or more of the University of Sunderland’s Widening Participation Criteria
+• Meet at least one of the University of Sunderland’s Widening Participation Criteria

 Places are limited and will be awarded based on the responses given on the application form.
 Each application form will be assessed on an individual basis, and places will be awarded at the discretion of the University.